Add Eye-Catching Captions to Shorts & Reels in Premiere Pro With Cutback's Native Plugin

 These types of captions are no longer just a trend; they’re a retention strategy essential to video production.

 Traditionally, you’d need After Effects or motion graphics templates to create animated captions or fight with the effect controls panel in Premiere.
-But with Cutback:
+But with Premiere Assistant:

 You can create motion captions in two clicks